TengMCing/PhD/Thesis/03-chap3.html.md

 A practical limitation of the lineup protocol lies in its reliance on human judgements [see @li2024plot about the practical limitations].
 Unlike conventional statistical tests that can be performed computationally in statistical software, the lineup protocol requires human evaluation of images.
 This characteristic makes it less suitable for large-scale applications, given the associated high labour costs and time requirements.
 There is a substantial need to develop an approach to substitute these human judgement with an automated reading of data plots using machines.

-The utilization of computers to interpret data plots has a rich history, with early efforts such as "Scagnostics" by @tukey1985computer, a set of numerical statistics that summarise features of scatter plots. @wilkinson2005graph expanded on this work, introducing scagnostics based on computable measures applied to planar proximity graphs.
+The utilization of computers to interpret data plots has a rich history, with early efforts such as "Scagnostics" by @tukey1985computer, a set of numerical statistics that summarize features of scatter plots. @wilkinson2005graph expanded on this work, introducing scagnostics based on computable measures applied to planar proximity graphs.
 These measures, including, but not limited to, "Outlying", "Skinny", "Stringy", "Straight", "Monotonic", "Skewed", "Clumpy", and "Striated",  aimed to characterize outliers, shape, density, trend, coherence and other characteristics of the data.
 While this approach has been inspiring, there is a recognition [@buja2009statistical] that it may not capture all the necessary visual features that differentiate true residual plots from null plots.
 A more promising alternative entails enabling machines to learn the function for extracting visual features from residual plots.
 Essentially, this means empowering computers to discern the crucial visual features for residual diagnostics and determining the method to extract them.

 Modern computer vision models are well-suited for addressing this challenge.
 They rely on deep neural networks with convolutional layers [@fukushima1982neocognitron].
 These layers use small, sliding windows to scan the image, performing a dot product to extract local features and patterns.
 Numerous studies have demonstrated the efficacy of convolutional layers in addressing various vision tasks, including image recognition [@rawat2017deep].
 Despite the widespread use of computer vision models in fields like computer-aided diagnosis [@lee2015image], pedestrian detection [@brunetti2018computer], and facial recognition [@emami2012facial], their application in reading data plots remains limited.
 While some studies have explored the use of computer vision models for tasks such as reading recurrence plots for time series regression [@ojeda2020multivariate], time series classification [@chu2019automatic; @hailesilassie2019financial; @hatami2018classification; @zhang2020encoding], anomaly detection [@chen2020convolutional], and pairwise causality analysis [@singh2017deep], the application of reading residual plots with computer vision models is a new field of study.